- PhD (Nursing), University of British Columbia

 Jenkins, E. (2014).
 The politics of knowledge: Implications for understanding and addressing mental health and illness.
 Nursing Inquiry, 21(1), 3-10.

-Goldner, E.M., Jenkins, E. & Fischer, B. (2014).
-A review of developments in knowledge translation: implications for mental health and addictions healthcare providers.
+Goldner, E.M., Jenkins, E., & Fischer, B. (2014).
+A narrative review of recent developments in knowledge translation and implications for mental health care providers.
 Canadian Journal of Psychiatry, 59(3).

 Moffat, B., Jenkins, E., & Johnson, J. (2013).
 Weeding out the information: An ethnographic approach to exploring how young people make sense of the evidence on cannabis.
 Harm Reduction, 2013, 10:34.